 Wine & Roses features 66 beautifully appointed guest rooms and suites with amenities including botanical gardens, a modern fitness center, beautiful pool, relaxing jacuzzi, and unparalleled gracious hospitality.
-The Lodi Wine & Visitor Center is located right on our property, so wine tasting information, maps and advice are easily accessible.
+The Lodi Wine & Visitor Center is located on our grounds, so wine tasting information, maps, and advice are easily accessible.

 The award-winning Spa at Wine & Roses offers spa services and packages for women, men and couples.
-Our certified Aveda salon features a full menu of services.
 Relax in the plunge pools or steam room and enjoy a peaceful moment in the tranquility room.
 Shop at The Nest, a retail boutique featuring therapeutic spa and salon products and unique gifts.

 Wine & Roses is committed to providing food & wine education and appreciation.
 We host many signature wine events throughout the year as well as cooking classes and demonstrations.

 Wine & Roses strictly prohibits smoking and vaping on premises, including outside areas except where designated.
 This is in effect for all tobacco and smoking products, including chewing tobacco, pipes, cigars, and e-cigarettes.
 Usage of cannabis and any other federally prohibited drug is not allowed on the premises.
 Wine & Roses may terminate guest registration, ask guest to vacate the premises, and assess fines if there is any evidence of cannabis use on the premises.